scmschmidt/trento_checks_for_supportconfig/README.md

 # trento_checks_for_supportconfig

 Makes Trento checks usable for support cases by using them on supportconfigs.
+Also `jq` is needed by the scripts to parse JSON.

 ## Prerequisites